What is ads.txt?

 What if I am Wordpress integrated?

-If you are integrated with Ezoic via the Wordpress Plugin, the instructions are slightly different:
+If you are integrated with Ezoic via the Wordpress Plugin there are additional steps you will need to take:

 Got a question that wasn't answered here?

 Please reach out to your Ezoic Account Representative or firstname.lastname@example.org and a member of our team will be happy to help!

 Why not check out our blog post on "ads.txt information that websites should know" by clicking here!